Connecting young people to the world

 Click to download the EOE 2017 call for papers

-Registration is now open for the EOE Network Seminar 2017 will close on Saturday 17 June.
+Registration for the EOE Network Seminar 2017 will close on Saturday 17 June.

 Tickets are available along with accommodation options now.

 Plymouth Marjon University was ranked 4th best university in the UK, in 2016, for sports facilities by Times Higher Education (THE) and is the only University in the South West to achieve laboratory accreditation by BASES.
 Our laboratory facilities include two exercise physiology laboratories, a biomechanics laboratory and a rehabilitation laboratory.

 The seminar will be based at our vibrant green and self-contained campus.
 It takes just minutes to walk between the sports centre, lecture theatres, teaching rooms, restaurant, shop and accommodation.
 We've really got all you need right here.

 Situated on campus, our halls of residence will offer up to 150 rooms for seminar delegates.
 Off-site accommodation is also available, a Travelodge hotel is a 5-10 min walk from campus and the Future Inn is a 10-15min from campus.

 Plymouth Marjon University is located in Derriford, on the northern edge of Plymouth.
 Our city is packed with character and charm and delegates may enjoy waterside dining at the Barbican or the Royal William Yard.
 Or if you love the great outdoors then it is a short trip to the beach or to Dartmoor National Park.
 With transport links by road and rail, Plymouth Marjon University is easily accessible to those travelling to the seminar and on-site parking is available.